 Meet the International Student Diplomats

 The international student diplomats are a group of international students who have experienced university life in the U.S. and have been through the application process.
 They are from 8 different countries and speak a variety of languages.
 The diplomats are a valuable resource for current and prospective international students who would like to learn more about student life at WKU.
 They would love to answer any questions and assist in any way they can.
-Please read their bios below to learn more about them and feel free to contact them at the e-mail address listed if you have any questions.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,